The Top 10 Ski Resorts In Europe

 Bregenzerwald, Austria – In Vorarlberg, you also have another ski resort suitable for beginners.
 Bergenzerwald is surrounded by gentle slopes and has more than 200km of skiing in the region which are all covered by the same pass for ski lifts.
 You can quite easily travel between these areas by local bus which is often considered a highlight in terms of planning a trip to Austria.

-Avoriaz, France – France and Switzerland are known for being rather expensive, but there are always exceptions to the rule and in Avoriaz, you have exactly that.
+Avoriaz, France – France and Switzerland are known for being rather expensive, but there are always exceptions to the rule and in Avoriaz, you have exactly that and this is the reason why you should consider it when planning your itinerary in France during the winter.
 The centre of this resort is located in the Portes du Soleil which are nothing short of being enormous and one of the nicer things about Avoriaz, is how there is no traffic in the area.
 The scenery is incredibly beautiful, the slopes are suitable for all levels and while there are many larger apartment block buildings here, they give the town it’s own unique appearance as they sit perched up on the hilltops.

 Kranjska Gora, Slovenia – Once more, we delve back into Eastern Europe for ski resorts and this time we head for Slovenia.
 This resort is perfect for families or anyone inexperienced at skiing with more gentle slopes and all located close together.
 The towns are charming in Slovenia so you can expect some leisurely skiing and a local friendly atmosphere for everywhere in between.